 Description

-EXTERIOR: the large three-storey building has a double pile plan with an M-shaped roof with tall brick chimney stacks and a moulded brick cornice.
-The recessed centre is five window bays wide flanked by splayed side wings.
-Two brick bands run across the façade just above lintel level.
-The fenestration on the ground and first floors of the recessed range consists of six-over-six pane sash windows set in flush casing with segmental brick arches and painted stone keystones.
-The second floor is lit by three-over-three pane sashes.
-The windows in the central bay above the passageway are false.
-There are two doors at the sides and a central passageway door, all in classical doorcases of simple but varied designs.
-Only the central doorway retains the Gothic bar tracery.
-None of the doors are original.
+The three-storey building has a double pile plan with an M-shaped roof, tall brick chimney stacks, and a moulded brick cornice.
+The recessed central section is five window bays wide, flanked by splayed side wings.
+Two brick bands run across the facade just above lintel level.
+The ground and first floors of the recessed range have six-over-six pane sash windows set in flush casing with segmental brick arches and painted stone keystones.
+The second floor is lit by three-over-three pane sashes, with the central bay above the passageway featuring false windows.
+There are two doors at the sides and a central passageway door, all within classical doorcases of simple but varied designs; only the central doorway retains Gothic bar tracery, and none of the doors are original.
 The splayed wings have a single window to each floor on the sloped face, mostly pairs of four-over-four pane sashes.

-The north return is lit on the right hand side by six-over-six pane sash windows on the ground and first floor.
-The rear elevation is dominated by a double-height bay window on the left hand side, lit on both floors by large multi-pane windows under brick arches consisting of stretchers.
+The north return has six-over-six pane sash windows on the ground and first floors.
+The rear elevation is dominated by a double-height bay window on the left-hand side, lit on both floors by large multi-pane windows under brick arches consisting of stretchers.

-INTERIOR: the interior has undergone various phases of alteration and remodelling during the building’s conversion into offices and student flats.
-It retains little historic joinery, fixtures or fittings other than a few ceiling cornices, moulded door frames, a semicircular arch alcove and several fireplaces.
+The interior has undergone various phases of alteration and remodelling during its conversion into offices and student flats.
+It retains little historic joinery, fixtures or fittings.
+Surviving features include a few ceiling cornices, moulded door frames, a semicircular arch alcove, and several fireplaces.
 One fireplace has a wooden surround and moulded mantelshelf with a plain frieze and corner blocks suggesting the top of pilasters.
 Another has a wide surround with panelled jambs and a wide mantelshelf supported by consoles, all painted black.
-The semicircular arch inset is typical of the mid-C19.
+The semicircular arch inset is typical of the mid-19th century.
 A simple staircase has a closed string, chamfered square newel posts with flat cap finials, and two slender turned balusters per tread.
 The cellar is brick-vaulted.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.